Volunteer Abroad vs Internship Abroad

 Volunteering abroad may be a better fit if you want a broader travel experience with practical project involvement.

-- You want to support a project without needing career-specific placement.
+• You want to support a project without needing a career-specific placement.

-- You are a first-time traveller and want a clear setup.
+• You are a first-time traveller and want a clearer setup.

 Internships abroad may be a better fit if you want experience linked to a subject, qualification or career direction.